 This is really a learning opportunity for insurers to understand and plan for the next massive event that will impact the world.
 Many are calling for government partnerships to mitigate and help resolve issues like the ones we are seeing now.

-Contact Milosevic Fiske LLP in Toronto for Representation in Class Action and Litigation for Insurance Disputes
+Contact Milosevic & Associates in Toronto for Representation in Class Action and Litigation for Insurance Disputes